Integrate Constellation and UI-Kit using Pega APIs

 The data page requires one parameter (InsHandle, which is the questionnaire case pzInsKey).

-After retrieving the answers from Constellation, SUB-192 case proceeds to the Approve/Reject step that displays the questionnaire answers.
+After retrieving the answers from Constellation, SUB-192 case proceeds to the Approve/Reject step that also displays the questionnaire answers for review.

 The UI-Kit user enters a reason and clicks the 'Reject' button.

-Step 7 (Constellation) - QM-177 resumes the workflow and jumps to the Rejection stage to reopen and reassign the questionnaire case (S-29565) to '[email protected]' and waits on the Wait shape (until the questionnaire is completed again).
+Step 7 (Constellation) - QM-177 resumes the workflow and jumps to the Rejection alternate stage to reopen and reassign the questionnaire case (S-29565) to '[email protected]' and pause on the Wait shape (until the questionnaire child case is completed again).

-As shown below, QM-177 case reopened the S-29565 questionnaire case and reassigned to the '[email protected]' user and paused on the 'Wait for rework' step.
-Notice that the reject reason was also passed from the UI-Kit application.
+As shown below, QM-177 case reopened the S-29565 questionnaire case and reassigned it to '[email protected]' and paused on the 'Wait for rework' step.
+Notice that the reject reason was also passed from the UI-Kit application for a clear instruction.

 Step 8 (Constellation) - '[email protected]' logs in and finds the reopened questionnaire case.